 Open to anyone who has attended a training course at STMTS or Wellmother – all students are welcome to come along and practise their skills.
 The class will be lead by a teacher (or assistant teacher) who will open with a short warm up session, after which students will practise or revise their chosen techniques on each other.
 (Please note the teacher is present for guidance only, this is not a taught class).
 Click here to book

-These monthly practise classes are held on a Saturday 10:30-12:30 at STMTS.
-Click here to book.
+These monthly practise classes are held on a Saturday 1pm-4pm at STMTS. £20 per class (free to TYM Dip current year students) Click here to book.

 The force that through the green fuse drives the flower Drives my green age; that blasts the roots of trees Is my destroyer.
 And I am dumb to tell the crooked rose My youth is bent by the same wintry fever.

 On first glance this poem speaks of youth, hope and strength, a force for growth, like the arrival of spring, energising nature to re-emerge after winter.
 The poem expresses how this insistence toward growth may sometimes be matched with a resistance, or a sense of being stuck.
 When this arises, gently orienting towards yielding and flexibility allows the path toward growth to unfold and be revealed in it’s own time.

 Springtime energy needs to flow, to get moving after the winter of stillness, and this may cause us to feel stiffness or tension in our bodies more keenly.
 Or, we may be inspired to take positive, renewing action in our life, but feel blocked, uncertain how to follow through.
 We can then experience frustration or fatigue in the face of these difficulties that seem to hold back progress.